pakkinlau/pakkinlau/README.md

 ### 👋 Hi there

-- I am also an enthusiast deeply involved in creating programming products that bring to life the conceptualization of knowledge schema, knowledge representation, and knowledge modeling.
+- I am an enthusiast deeply involved in creating programming products that bring to life the conceptualization of knowledge schema, knowledge representation, and knowledge modeling.

 ---